-A charming knit baby blanket pattern using the cloverleaf eyelet stitch and finished using a cloverleaf crochet edge.
-This sweet blanket makes the perfect gift for the new baby in your world.
-Instructional video shows how to knit the cloverleaf eyelet stitch baby blanket and crochet the cloverleaf edge.
+A charming knit baby blanket pattern that uses the cloverleaf eyelet stitch and is finished with a cloverleaf crochet edge.
+This sweet blanket makes a perfect gift for the new baby in your world.
+The instructional video shows how to knit the cloverleaf eyelet stitch and crochet the cloverleaf edge.
 This is a free knitting pattern.

 I have been knitting for about 30 years.
 When I first began this hobby, I was all about knitting sweaters, but I slowly began to realize that it broke my heart a bit when the sweaters I knit weren’t being worn (by me or anyone else) when tastes changed or when they were grown out of or for any other reason.
 The time investment in knitting a sweater can be significant, so you don’t want that garment to be relegated to the closet.